nick33333/fasta2VCF/README.md

+SEE https://github.com/nick33333/Genome-Analysis-Pipeline for functioning version of pipeline.
+There's also a README

 NOTES:
 - Really incomplete, but I hope thats's just for now
 - Pipeline for getting fasta files to vcf files